EMERGING MARKETS-Brazil stocks fall on investor caution on Fed

-lowest in more than a week on Wednesday as investor caution over
+most in over a week on Wednesday as investor caution over a

 The U.S. Congress announced a provisional budget deal on